abhinavtripathy/pharos/README.md

 # ParaScript
-A programming language to teach beginners to learn through code
+A programming language to teach beginners to learn to code.